 If you are considering a full or partial roof replacement in San Diego, you will need to have a complete and thorough understanding of the whole roof replacement process.
-You probably already know the main thing: roof replacement is usually a sound investment of time, money and other resources, as it gives you a reliable solution that may last you a lifetime.
+You probably already know the main thing: roof replacement is usually a sound investment of time, money and other resources, but it gives you a reliable roofing solution that may last you a lifetime.

 But to get more helpful information, check out our roof replacement guide.

 Homeowners preparing for roof replacement projects often wonder if they absolutely need to replace the whole roof, or if they can replace just one or several roof sections and save time and money at the same time.

 Whether or not this can be done in the first place and whether or not this is advisable depends on the extent of your roof damage or deterioration, as well as on the age of your roof.
 Sometimes all it takes is to have a few roof shingles replaced and voilà, you will have restored the function and beauty of your roof and property.